Constants

 tbt_data (TbtData) -- the

-object to write to disk.noise (float) -- optional noise to add to the data.
+TbtDataobject to write to disk.noise (float) -- optional noise to add to the data.

 seed (int) -- A given seed to initialise the RNG if one chooses to add noise.
 This is useful to ensure the exact same RNG state across operations.
 Defaults to

-, which means any new RNG operation in noise addition will pull fresh entropy from the OS.datatype (str) -- type of matrices in the file, determines the reader to use.
+None, which means any new RNG operation in noise addition will pull fresh entropy from the OS.datatype (str) -- type of matrices in the file, determines the reader to use.
 Case-insensitive, defaults to

 Structures

-Data structures to be used in turn_by_turn
+Data structures to be used in turn_by_turn to store turn-by-turn measurement data.

 Object holding a representation of a Turn-by-Turn data measurement.
 The date of the measurement, the transverse data, number of turns and bunches as well as the bunch IDs are encapsulated in this object.